 5. Black Depends are much nicer than the hospital provided white disposable underwear.

 And they won’t go to waste because you can use them postpartum.
 You can get these at Target, your local drugstore or even Amazon (affiliate link).
 For some reason, black just seems classier, you know?
-Black Depends are also nice for laboring at home births.
+Black Depends are also nice for laboring during home births.

 6. Wear meaningful jewelry during labor.

+My final tip what pregnant people should wear for birth photography is meaningful jewelry.
 Now, you don’t want to be wearing giant earrings or a huge statement necklace, but smaller jewelry is acceptable.
 Think tiny, like pearl earrings from your grandmother, or a small golden necklace your husband gave you when you were dating.
 Or maybe some small stud diamond earrings your aunt gave you for your graduation.
 Just like a bride likes to wear, “something old, something new, something borrowed, something blue,” you too, can wear something that has a special meaning (that is small and won’t get in the way, of course!)

 Don’t think I forgot about dad; he’s important too and will be in several of the photos!
 Two tips immediately come to mind: